DeoVolenteGames/ascii-renderer/README.md

 # ASCII Renderer

-Renders a THREE.js renderer with a mask on top created from an SVG.
+Renders a [THREE.js] renderer with a mask on top created from an SVG.

-By using an SVG that doesn't update at runtime frame rate is drastically improved over alternative methods such as [the ascii effect example](https://threejs.org/examples/?q=ascii#canvas_ascii_effect).
+By using an SVG that doesn't update at runtime frame rate is drastically improved over alternative methods such as [the ascii effect example][ascii-effect-eg].
 The limitation is that the text or the viewport size can't change often.

+Grab `ascii-renderer.js` and set it up according to the example `index.html`.

 ## TODO: list